Why do we underestimate how long it will take to complete a task?

 We prefer to focus on the positive

-Simply put, the planning fallacy stems from our overall bias towards optimism, especially where our own abilities are concerned.11,12 In general, we are oriented towards positivity.
+The planning fallacy stems from our overall bias towards optimism, especially when our own abilities are concerned.11,12 In general, we are oriented towards positivity.
 We have optimistic expectations of the world and other people; we are more likely to remember positive events than negative ones; and, most relevantly, we tend to favor positive information in our decision-making processes.1,2

 When it comes to our own capabilities, we are particularly bad at making accurate judgments.
-As an example, take one study that asked incoming university students to estimate how they would perform academically, compared to their classmates.
-On average, participants believed they would outperform 84% of their peers.3 Of course, this figure may well have been accurate for some individual students, but it is mathematically impossible for everybody to be in the top 16%.
+Take one study that asked incoming university students to estimate how they would perform academically compared to their classmates.
+On average, participants believed they would outperform 84% of their peers.3 Of course, this estimate may have been accurate for some students, but it is mathematically impossible for everybody to be in the top 16%.

 We become anchored to our original plan

 Anchoring is another type of cognitive bias that plays a big role in the planning fallacy.
-It was coined by Muzafer Sherif, Daniel Taub, and Carl Hovland.
-Anchoring is the tendency to rely too heavily on early information when we are making decisions.6 When we draw up an initial plan for a project, we are biased to continue thinking in terms of those initial values—deadlines, budgets, and so on.
+Coined by Muzafer Sherif, Daniel Taub, and Carl Hovland, anchoring is the tendency to rely too heavily on initial information when we are making decisions.6 When we draw up a plan for a project, we are biased to continue thinking about those initial values—deadlines, budgets, and so on.

 We write off negative information

-Even if we do take outside information into account, we have a tendency to discount pessimistic views or data that challenge our optimistic outlook.
-This is the flipside of our positivity bias: our preference for affirmative information also makes us reluctant to consider the downsides.
+Even if we do take outside information into account, we have a tendency to discount pessimistic views or data that challenges our optimistic outlook.
+This is the flip side of our positivity bias: our preference for affirmative information also makes us reluctant to consider the downsides.

 In the business world, one example of this is known as competitor neglect, which describes how company executives fail to anticipate how their rivals will behave because they are focused on their own organization.3 For example, when a company decides to break into a fast-growing market, it often forgets to consider its competitors are likely to do the same, leading to an underestimation of risk.

 More generally, we often make attribution errors when considering our successes and failures.
 Whereas we tend to ascribe positive outcomes to our talents and hard work, we attribute negative outcomes to factors beyond our control.
-This makes us less likely to take previous failures into account: we believe that those instances were not our fault, and we convince ourselves that the external factors that caused us to fail will not come up again.4
+This makes us less likely to consider previous failures: we believe those instances were not our fault, and we convince ourselves that the external factors that caused us to fail will not reoccur.4

 We face social pressure

-Organizational pressure to finish projects quickly, and without problems, is a major reason that the planning fallacy can be so detrimental.
-Workplace cultures can often be highly competitive, and there may be costs for individuals who voice less enthusiastic opinions about a project, or who insist on a longer timeline than others.
-At the same time, executives might favour the most overly optimistic predictions over others, giving individuals an incentive to engage in inaccurate, intuition-based planning.
+Organizational pressure to finish projects quickly and without problems is a major reason that the planning fallacy can be so detrimental.
+Workplace cultures can often be highly competitive, and there may be costs for individuals who voice less enthusiastic opinions about a project or who insist on a longer timeline than others.
+At the same time, executives might favor the most overly optimistic predictions over others, incentivizing individuals to engage in inaccurate, intuition-based planning.

 Why it is important

-The planning fallacy has consequences for both our professional and personal lives, nudging us to invest our time and money in ill-fated ventures, and keeping us tethered to those projects for far too long.
-Research has demonstrated how widespread this bias is: In the business world, it has been found that more than 80% of start-up ventures fail to achieve their initial market-share targets.3 Meanwhile, in classrooms, students report finishing about two thirds of their assignments later than they expected it to.4
+The planning fallacy has consequences for both our professional and personal lives, nudging us to invest our time and money in ill-fated ventures and keeping us tethered to those projects for far too long.
+Research has demonstrated how widespread this bias is: In the business world, it has been found that more than 80% of start-up ventures fail to achieve their initial market-share targets.3 Meanwhile, in classrooms, students report finishing about two-thirds of their assignments later than expected.4

-In some fields, such as venture capital, high rates of failure are often ascribed to normal levels of risk and seen as proof that the system is working as it should.
-However, cognitive scientists such as Dan Lovallo and Daniel Kahneman believe that these figures have a lot more to do with cognitive biases such as the planning fallacy.3 If more people were aware of the planning fallacy, they could take steps to counteract it, such as the ones described below.
+In some fields, such as venture capital, high failure rates are often ascribed to normal levels of risk and seen as proof that the system is working as it should.
+However, cognitive scientists such as Dan Lovallo and Daniel Kahneman believe that these figures have much more to do with cognitive biases such as the planning fallacy.3 If more people were aware of the planning fallacy, they could take steps to counteract it, such as the ones described below.

 How to avoid it

 Merely being aware of the planning fallacy is not enough to stop it from happening.5 Even if we have this knowledge, we still risk falling into the trap of believing that this time, the rules won’t apply to us.
-Most of us have a strong preference to follow our gut, even if its forecasts have been wrong in the past.
-What we can do is to plan around the planning fallacy, building steps into the planning process that can help us avoid it.
+Most of us strongly prefer to follow our gut, even if its forecasts have been wrong in the past.
+What we can do is plan around the planning fallacy and build steps into the planning process that can help us avoid it.

 Take the outside view

-There are two types of information available for people to use when planning: singular information and distributional information.
-Singular information is evidence related to the specific case under consideration, whereas distributional information is evidence related to other, similar tasks that were completed in the past.5 These stances are also referred to as the inside and outside views, respectively.3
+When planning, we use two “types” of information: singular information and distributional information.
+Singular information is evidence related to the specific case under consideration, whereas distributional information is evidence related to similar tasks completed in the past.5 These perspectives are also referred to as the inside and outside views, respectively.3

-Ideally, both singular and distributional information should be taken into account when planning.
-The planning fallacy is likely to arise when we rely solely on the inside view—that is, when we disregard external information about how likely we are to succeed, and instead trust our intuitive guesses about how costly a project will be.
+Ideally, both singular and distributional information should be considered when planning.
+The planning fallacy is likely to arise when we rely solely on the inside view—that is when we disregard external information about how likely we are to succeed and instead trust our intuitive guesses about how costly a project will be.
 Unfortunately, this is exactly what many of us tend to do.
 Because planning is an inherently future-oriented process, we are inclined to look forward, rather than backward, in time.
 This leads us to disregard our past experiences.4

 Supplementing planning processes with distributional (outside) data, wherever possible, is a solid way to temper expectations for a project.3 If an organization or individual has completed similar projects in the past, they can use the outcomes of those previous experiences to set goals for new ones.
 It is just as useful to look outside one’s own experiences and see how others have fared.
 The main point is to make a deliberate effort not to rely solely on intuition.